he-la/perspektiv/README.md

 - `x11_backlight`: Show a popup with the monitor brightness when it is changed
 - `alsa_volume`: Show a popup with the current volume or mute status when they are changed
+- (PoC) `rfkill`: Any rfkill block/unblock event.
+Support is experimental; you need to checkout the branch `feature/rfkill` to build the module.

 The binary will be created as `./target/release/perspektiv`.
 Drop this file into your $PATH somewhere (for a system-wide installation, something like `/bin` will